Where is Bhutan, Interesting Facts & Location

 Bhutan is a small country

 The people of Bhutan are referred to as Bhutanese, and the currency of Bhutan is the Ngultrum (BTN).
-Dialing code for Bhutan is 975 and .bt is the top-level internet domain for Bhutanese sites.
+The dialing code for Bhutan is 975 and.
+It is the top-level internet domain for Bhutanese sites.
 Bhutan is a small country that lies between the Republic of China and The Republic of India.